crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 }
 ```

-## Write an assertion

 We want to make sure that `tmp` is less or equal than `counter` after returning its difference.
-We could write an
-Echidna property, but we will need to store the `tmp` value somewhere.
+We could write an Echidna property, but we will need to store the `tmp` value somewhere.
 Instead, we could use an assertion like this one:

 ```solidity
 contract Incrementor {